greymd/tmux-xpanes/README.md

 File name format for log file can be specified with `--log-format` option.
 Please refer to `xpanes --help`.

-**Attention:** Logging feature does not work properly with specific tmux version.
+**Attention:** Logging feature does not work properly with specific tmux versions.
 Please refer to [wiki > Known Bugs](https://github.com/greymd/tmux-xpanes/wiki/Known-Bugs) in further details.

 #### Execute the same sudo command on multiple hosts via SSH, entering your password once